codingblg/craigslist_scrapy/README.md

 # craigslist_scrapy
-Crawling used used car data from caraglist to prepare for further data analysis
+Crawling craigslist web site for used car data from caraglist to prepare for further data analysis